guilhermedemouraa/Apple-Harvesting-Robot/README.md

 Fig. 2.
 Mechanic arm for apple picking.
 Source: Slaughter, D.C., EBS289K: Robotics, smart machines, and IoT.
 2018.

-• The last part of the project consisted in creating a summary report of the apple harvesting operation, which was presented to the user in a local webpage, developed in HTLM.
+• The last part of the project consisted in creating a summary report of the apple harvesting operation, which was presented to the user in a local webpage, developed using HTLM, CSS, and JavaScript.

 ![Picture1](https://user-images.githubusercontent.com/39603677/113950191-99d29b80-97c5-11eb-9d65-b4089882aa7c.png)